 If you’re purchasing a buy to let property, it’s likely you’ll need a 25% deposit.
-There are lenders that may offer mortgages with 15%-20% deposits, however, they often come with higher rates and as a result, are rarely recommended.
+There are lenders that may offer mortgages with 15%-20% deposits, but they often come with higher rates and as a result, are rarely recommended.

 Stamp duty and second mortgages

 Buying a second home in England or Wales will incur stamp duty charges plus an additional 3%.
 Even if you’re buying a second home to live in, you’d still have to pay the additional 3%.

 Additional rate stamp duty is charged on any second properties, irrespective of whether it’s residential or for investment.

 You can apply for a refund on any additional stamp duty you’ve paid if your second home becomes your main residence.
 That being said, you must sell your other property within three years of buying your second home.